ossec/ossec-docs/docs/manual/installation/installation-binary.rst

     # wget http://www.ossec.net/files/ossec-hids-latest.tar.gz
     # tar -zxvf ossec-hids-latest.tar.gz
-    # rm ossec-hids-latest.tar.gz

-Enter in the source directory of the downloaded package and compile OSSEC.
+Enter in the source directory of the downloaded package, and configure OSSEC to build the ``agent`` version.
+The ``make`` commands should compile the correct binaries.

 .. code-block:: console

     # cd ossec-*/src
     # make setagent
     # make all
     # make build
-    # cd ../..

 Modify ossec-hids-*/etc/preloaded-vars.conf to set BINARY_INSTALL to yes.